flyway/flywaydb.org/documentation/gradle/index.md

 <pre class="console"><span>&gt;</span> gradle <strong>-Dflyway.configFiles</strong>=path/to/myAlternativeConfig.conf,other.conf flywayMigrate</pre>

+Relative paths are relative to the directory containing your `build.gradle` file.

 Alternatively you can also use the `FLYWAY_CONFIG_FILES` environment variable for this.
 When set it will take preference over the command-line parameter.